aashishU/e-learning-api/README.md

 - Automated Emails using Resend
 - Avatar(image) is uploaded to "Cloudinary.com", its {url and filename} will be saved in "student" table under avatar column
   - If no "avatar(image)" is selected, the default image will be assigned to the user
+  - To test image upload functionality, "imageTest.html" file is included
   - Image upload is achieved by using Multer package

 ---